cloudfoundry/ruby-buildpack/README.md

 A Cloud Foundry [buildpack](http://docs.cloudfoundry.org/buildpacks/) for Ruby based apps.

-This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-ruby).
+This is based on the [Heroku buildpack(https://github.com/heroku/heroku-buildpack-ruby).

 Additional information can be found at [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/).

 ### Buildpack User Documentation

-Official buildpack documentation can be found at http://docs.cloudfoundry.org/buildpacks/ruby/index.html.
+Official buildpack documentation can be found at [ruby buildpack docs](http://docs.cloudfoundry.org/buildpacks/ruby/index.html).

 ### Building the Buildpack